 Laminectomy

-If you have back pain, weakness or numbness that radiates down your arms or legs, or makes it difficult to walk or stand, you might be suffering from compression of the spinal cord or cauda equina (the bag that contains the nerve that go to your lower extremities).
+If you have back pain, weakness or numbness that radiates down your arms or legs, or makes it difficult to walk or stand, you might be suffering from compression of the spinal cord or cauda equina (a collection of nerve roots that go to your lower extremities).

 Depending on the location of your pinched nerve and the severity of your pain, you may benefit from a type of decompression surgery known as a minimally invasive laminectomy.
-Your HonorHealth neurosurgeon may recommend this when non-surgical treatments like physical therapy, injection therapy and medication haven't been effective.
+Your HonorHealth spine surgeon may recommend this when non-surgical treatments like physical therapy, injection therapy and medication haven't been effective.

 One of the most common types of back surgery, a minimally invasive laminectomy typically is used to treat nerve compression resulting from the development of bony overgrowths, often caused by arthritis, in the spinal column.